snyamars/broadleaf/README.md

 One typical way of using this project would be to follow the [Getting Started Guide](http://docs.broadleafcommerce.org/current/Getting-Started.html), which would walk you through using our pre-bundled Eclipse workspace.

 However, if you would like to utilize your own workspace or IDE configuration, you may prefer to fork this project.
 This would give you the added benefit of being able to pull in upstream changes as we work to improve the DemoSite.
+This is a test

 > Note: If you are going to fork this project, we recommend basing your work on the `master` branch, and not the develop branch. develop is our ongoing development branch and there are no guarantees of stability on it.